anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 Deactivate **Suspend Session** and change the **When laptop lid closed** to "*Turn off screen*".

-:exclamation:*The hibernation option after fix the bug only is used if you have a good swap size.*
+:exclamation:*The hibernation option after fixing the bug is only used if you have a good swap size.*

 ![](assets/images/kde_battery.png)